jrandj/vue/README.md

     * **Provide data in a parent** component, **inject it into a child** component.

 ## Diving Deeper into Components
-1. Component Registration & Styles
+1. Component Registration and Styles
     * Components can be registered **globally or locally: Prefer local** registration.
     * Styles can be **global or scoped** to a component: **Prefer scoped** for most components.